dallinbjohnson/ScorpionJS/docs/api/hooks.md

 # Hooks API

 Hooks are middleware functions that can be registered before, after, or around service method calls.
-This document provides detailed API documentation for working with hooks in ScorpionJS.
+They are a cornerstone of ScorpionJS's flexibility, allowing you to compose custom request processing and response handling logic.
+A key design goal is that **hooks operate transparently and consistently, regardless of whether the service method is invoked via REST, WebSockets, or involves data streaming (including JSON streaming like NDJSON)**.
+The `context` object passed to hooks aims to abstract these underlying transport details.

 ## Hook Types